transport-technologies-unimelb/aimes-ecosystem-user-guide/docs/definition-of-terms.md

 > A Road Network Region (also referred to as Region) is an interconnected collection of Links, Intersections, and other entities such as emission detector and public transport routes.
 >
-> One Region is isolated from another, i.e. there is no entity that are connected between two Regions.
+> One Region is isolated from another, i.e. there are no entities connected between two Regions.

 ### Link/Road